Arizona Possession of Marijuana Lawyers

 Call (480) 351-2228 or contact our Arizona marijuana possession attorneys online to discuss your situation during a free consultation.

-Prop 200 and Penalties for Possession of Marijuana
+Prop 200 & Penalties for Possession of Marijuana

-In 1996, Arizona voters passed Proposition 200.
-Under Prop 200, judges are prohibited from sending first or second time nonviolent drug offenders to prison, even if these convictions are for felony offenses.
+Arizona voters passed Proposition 200 in 1996.
+Under this proposition, judges are prohibited from sending first- or second-time nonviolent drug offenders to prison, even if these convictions are for felony offenses.
 The judge may only sentence the defendant to a term of probation and mandatory drug treatment.

-TASC is an Adult Deferred Prosecution Program which takes 3-6 months to complete.
-In TASC you will be required to provide 1 random urine test per month, 1 three-hour drug and alcohol abuse education program, and fees between $300-$700.
-It is imperative that you hire an experienced attorney who can help you navigate the TASC program and its strict requirements.
+TASC is an adult deferred prosecution program that takes 3 to 6 months to complete.
+In TASC, you will be required to provide one random urine test per month, 1 three-hour drug and alcohol abuse education program, and fees between $300 and $700.
+It is vital you hire an experienced Arizona marijuana possession attorney who can help you navigate the TASC program and its strict requirements.
 Once TASC is completed, your case will be completely dismissed.